Genetic Testing for Neurodegenerative Disorders - CAM 234HB

 Ataxias (including Friedreich ataxia)

 Another autosomal recessive ataxia is ataxia-telangiectasia (AT).
 AT is caused by a defective gene on chromosome 11q22.3, leading to faulty DNA repair mechanisms.
 This gene (designated AT “M” for mutated) primarily regulates the cell cycle and prevents the cell cycle from progressing if there is DNA damage.
 When this gene fails, somatic mutations may accumulate.
 Symptoms such as immune deficiency, cerebellar ataxia, unusual eye movements, and other neurologic abnormalities are characteristic of ataxia-telangiectasia.
 Ataxia is one of the first clinical symptoms of patients with AT, but other organ systems are usually affected, such as the skin and circulatory system.
 Similarly, ataxia-telangiectasia-like disorder (ATLD) can affect individuals similarly to AT; however, ATLD is due to mutations within the MRE11A gene involved in double-strand DNA break recognition and repair.
 The rate of neurodegeneration in ATLD is typically slower than AT.
-ATLD is more rare than AT; however, “it is estimated that as many as 5 percent of AT cases may be incorrectly diagnosed and actually have ATLD, given the similarity in clinical manifestations and coding sizes of the two affected genes” (Opal, 2022).
+ATLD is more rare than AT; however, “it is estimated that as many as 5 percent of AT cases may be incorrectly diagnosed and actually have ATLD, given the similarity in clinical manifestations and coding sizes of the two affected genes” (Opal, 2024).

 Spinocerebellar ataxias (SCAs) are the most common autosomal dominant ataxias.
 At least 30 types of SCAs with varying phenotypes occur, although, cerebellar ataxia is a primary feature of each type.
 For example, SCA1 is characterized by dysarthria and bulbar dysfunction whereas SCA2 is characterized by “slow saccadic eye movements.”
 Several SCA types have a signature CAG repeat beyond what is present in the wildtype; this expansion is pathogenic.
 As with Friedreich ataxia, larger number of repeats usually lead to more severe symptoms.
 The four most common SCAs are SCA1, 2, 3, and 6, and each type is caused by a different pathogenic mutation.
-Below is a table displaying each SCA, its distinguishing features, and its primary associated gene (P Opal & H.Y.
-Zoghbi, 2023a).
+Below is a table displaying each SCA, its distinguishing features, and its primary associated gene (Opal & Zoghbi, 2024a).

 Disorder